volume-trader/QuantowerKB/general-settings/general-settings-1.md

 ## Excel RTD

 Start from version 1.39 VT-Terminal supports RealTimeData (RTD) for sending data and other market information to Microsoft Excel®.
-Read our guide about [how to enable and use RTD function with Quantower](../miscellaneous-panels/excel-rtd-trading/).
+Read our guide about [how to enable and use RTD function with VT-Terminal](../miscellaneous-panels/excel-rtd-trading/).

 ![RTD function in VT-Terminal trading platform](<../.gitbook/assets/image (66).png>)

 ## Messengers

-Quantower Alert Bot will send a message to your Telegram account about all events that you set in the platform.
+VT-Terminal Alert Bot will send a message to your Telegram account about all events that you set in the platform.
 For example, set a price alert on the chart, and when the price will reach this level, a notification to the messenger will be sent.

 ![](../.gitbook/assets/telegram-alerts.gif)